Ekumen-OS/beluga-demos/README.md

 If you don't have Docker installed, you can find instructions on how to install it [here](https://docs.docker.com/get-docker/).
 Instructions for installing Docker on Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).

+If you have Nvidia hardware, make sure you install the Nvidia Container Toolkit too, as described [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 ## Quick start

 #### Step 1: Clone the repository